 The surge of interest in the social enterprise business model has made waves around the world (Nicholls 2006b; Bornstein 2004).
-The current conceptualisations are based on ongoing debates about the definition of social enterprise - this unpicking seeks to uncover the DNA within the business model (Nicholls 2006a) and that is what is under the microscope here.
+The current conceptualisations are based on ongoing debates about the business case and characteristics of social enterprises and social entrepreneurs.
+This unpicking seeks to uncover the DNA yet fails to go deep enough.
 Understanding the value of social entrepreneurs and the transformations of capital (physical, economic, human, intellectual, social and ethical) is crucial to the development of the field, and the drive for change.
-This paper very much aims at starting that process of intellectual debate about the notion of ethical capital in social enterprises, the paper now explores the current conceptualisation of economic and social capital before moving on to explore ethical capital.
+This paper very much aims at starting that process of intellectual debate about the notion of ethical capital in social enterprises.
+In the next section, we set out current conceptualisations of economic and social capital before moving on to explore ethical capital.